shwezhu/shwezhu.github.io/content/post/golang/practice/007-http-related.md

 2023/10/29 12:19:36 map[filepath:[back ground.png]]
 ```

-As you can see, `r.URL.RawQuer` isn't friendly to string with whitespace, you should try to use `r.URL.Query()` to emliminate the `%20` characters.
+As you can see, `r.URL.RawQuery` isn't friendly to string with whitespace, you should try to use `r.URL.Query()` to emliminate the `%20` characters.

 So the recommended way is as below: